alaeri/CityVibe/README.md

 * [x] Map a song to a playable song by querying for previewUrl
 * [x] Basic player
 * [x] Nicer ui
+* [x] Pagination songs
+* [x] Drag to dismiss
-* [ ] Pagination songs
+* [ ] Basic MVP arch
 * [ ] MediaService
 * [ ] Currently playing notification

 ## BACKLOG

+* Conductor instead of activities?
+* Focus and keyboard issues
-Make a better search with throttling
+* Make a better search with throttling
-Make a real DI rather than having a dataManager singleton in CityVibeApp ?
+* Make a real DI rather than having a dataManager singleton in CityVibeApp ?
-Add a persistence layer ?
+* Add a persistence layer ?
-FlavorDimension for sound provider ?
-Maybe first spotify as I have a premium account FlavorDimension for technicalTest and Cityvibe with geotagged sounds ?
+* FlavorDimension for sound provider ?
+Maybe first spotify as I have a premium account
+* FlavorDimension for technicalTest and Cityvibe with geotagged sounds ?
-Make a server to have a real API?
+* Make a server to have a real API?
+* Uber RIBS ??
+* SideMenu
+  * Opensource libraries page
+  * with github link
+  * README